 Chef Art Smith

 Mary Beth was a finalist on Food Network Star, where she competed on Iron Chef America.
 Chef Bobby Flay noted that Mary Beth "talked so well about food, she made us fall more in love with food."
 An avid cook focused on creative uses of what's on hand, both seasonally and in the pantry, Mary Beth is an avid cook.
 Known for her mastery of ingredients, Mary Beth was also DC Magazine’s Food Critic from 2007-2012 and contributed as a National Food, Wine & Travel Correspondent for Forbes Travel Guide.

-Mary Beth regularly gives speeches and aappears on panels, both as a moderator and an expert, with newsmakers on topics from food-centric urban development, to food diplomacy, to food movies.
+Mary Beth regularly gives speeches and appears on panels, both as a moderator and an expert, with newsmakers on topics from food diplomacy, to urban agriculture, to food movies.
 Contact her at firstname.lastname@example.org

 The Smithsonian Institution